crayonluffy/docker-php/README.md

 ## Usage

-Use like with official image
+- Use like with official image
+- Set environment variable `PHP_ENABLE_XDEBUG=1` to enable XDebug extension

 ## Contributing